G7DAO/protocol/web3/flows/staker.md

     error InvalidConfiguration();
 ```

-### `STAKER-*`: It should not be possible to create ERC20 token staking pools with zero token address or non-zero token ID
+#### `STAKER-11`: It should not be possible to create ERC20 token staking pools with zero token address or non-zero token ID

 `createPool` has the following signature: